Pasni Tehsil

 Pasni Tehsil (تحصِيل پسنى), is a subdivision (tehsil) of Gwadar District in the Balochistan province of Pakistan.
 It is administratively subdivided into four Union Councils, two of which form the tehsil capital Pasni.

+The local fisherfolk have been demanding the restoration of the fishing harbour to counter unemployment.

+Demographics

+Population

+According to the 2023 Census of Pakistan, Pasni Tehsil had a total population of 74,128.